About the OpenSearch OR1 instance family announced at re:Invent

 Cost comparison with existing instance families

-Tuning that takes advantage of OR1's features
+Tuning needs to be done in a way that takes advantage of OR1's characteristics.

 Reducing the number of replicas

-Since data durability is guaranteed by S3, the number of replicas can be reduced to 1.
+Because data durability is guaranteed by S3, the number of replicas can be reduced to 1.

-- Reduced indexing load
+• Reduced indexing load

 Reducing the number of CPUs